isaacjeon/portfolio/README.md

 ***

+### News Classification

+This project builds models to classify BBC news articles into their correct categories using natural language processing techniques.
+The text data was processed using **TF-IDF vectorization**, and two models were trained: **Non-negative Matrix Factorization (NMF)** for topic modeling and a **Linear Support Vector Classifier (SVC)** for supervised classification.
+The LinearSVC model achieved an accuracy of 98.1%, outperforming the NMF model at 97.0%.
+This level of performance suggests that the model could be effectively applied to automate the classification of text data for tasks such as content organization, filtering, or topic-based recommendation systems.

+Links: <a href="https://github.com/isaacjeon/news_classification" target="_blank">Github repository</a>, <a href="https://nbviewer.org/github/isaacjeon/news_classification/blob/main/bbc-news-classification-nmf-and-linearsvc.ipynb" target="_blank">Jupyter Notebook</a><br>

+***

 ### SMS Spam Detection

 This project involves the use of unsupervised learning techniques for dimensionality reduction in detecting SMS spam messages.
 The text data was first converted to a Bag-of-Words (BoW) representation, then transformed using three *dimensionality reduction* methods: **TruncatedSVD**, **Non-Negative Matrix Factorization (NMF)**, and **Uniform Manifold Approximation and Projection (UMAP)**.
 Each reduced dataset was evaluated using **Logistic Regression** for *classification* and **K-Means** for *clustering*.